if-Team/ModPE-Scripts/MazeGen/README.md

 This script generates a maze to your Minecraft PE World.

 ### Usage
-Enter the follwing command to generate a maze where the player is standing.
+Enter the following command to generate a maze where the player is standing.

 | Default command | Block parameter (Optional) | Style parameter (Optional) |
 | :-----: | :------: | :----: |